Trump ex-campaign boss hospitalized amid threat to harm self

-FORT LAUDERDALE, Fla. — President Donald Trump’s former campaign manager Brad Parscale was hospitalized Sunday after he threatened to harm himself, according to Florida police and campaign officials.
+FORT LAUDERDALE, Fla. — President Donald Trump's former campaign manager Brad Parscale has been hospitalized after he threatened to harm himself, according to Florida police and campaign officials.

 "Brad Parscale is a member of our family and we love him," said Trump campaign communications director Tim Murtaugh.
 "We are ready to support him and his family in any way possible."